Availability

 Casa Amalia

-Casa Amalia is located on a 5.000 m² plot at around 500 m above sea level and can accommodate up to 6 people.
+Casa Amalia sits on a 5.000 m² plot at around 500 m above sea level.
+Moreover, this holiday house can comfortably accommodate up to 6 people.
+Its warm colors and wooden materials create a cosy and inviting ambiance.
+The living room connects directly to a fully equipped kitchen.

 Facilities